RitikPal98/Screening_agents/README.md

 ## Using Google Gemini API

-The system supports AI-powered schema mapping using Google Gemini API.
+The system supports AI-powered schema mapping using Google Gemini API only.

 ### Setup Gemini API